 All along this essay has offered a way to look at Ehikhamenor’s work as an immediate encounter with form.
 Yet now it becomes necessary to turn to overarching matters.
 From the outset, the images are implicated by their titles.
 Each presupposes that narratives and personas are within the forms and figures, and within these forms and figures are symbols and keys and entrances.
 Each title is the prompt with which you can navigate the mythical realities of the object’s worlds.
 “Floating In The City of Dreams” will hardly suggest nothing else but floating, and without doubt you notice a head, arms outstretched, legs afloat, legs sweeping over waves.

 Turning to the idea of Ehikhamenor’s titles as prompts: “I Hope You Remember” is tied at two parts of the canvas, making the image a tripartite object.
 At once St. Augustine’s words become pertinent: “There are three times: a present of things past; a present of things present; and a present of things future.”
-It would seem that to deal with this sculptural object – and others that have similar titles, like “Tell Me What I Won’t Forget – you’ll have to consider presence as the shared ontology of the past, present and future.
+It would seem that to deal with this sculptural object – and others that have similar titles, like “Tell Me What I Won’t Forget (top of this post) – you’ll have to consider presence as the shared ontology of the past, present and future.
 Images are always present; they live everlasting lives in the subconscious of their beholders.
 Yet it is not this kind of presentness that Ehikhamenor’s images give; it’s the presentness of history, the Augustinian presence of things that oscillates between past, present and future.
 In my mind, images have no past, present, or future.
 They stretch across time.
 And when the painter is moved to populate his images with presentness, like Ehikhamenor has done, the history that is embodied will stretch across time as well.